Modelling reporting delays for disease surveillance data: Model application

-The temporal evolution of the disease counts does not seem to vary with space as there is no $\alpha_{t,s}$ term is present.
+{Figure \ref{sariRE.fig} (a) shows the estimate of the temporal evolution $\alpha_t$.
 SARI is very sensitive to weather variations, and the state of Paran\'a which is located in the south of Brazil has well defined seasons with spring and winter being the seasons associated with the majority of SARI reports.
-This is reflected in estimates (posterior mean and 95\% credible intervals) of the temporal evolution $\alpha_t$, shown in Figure \ref{sariRE.fig} (a).
+This is reflected in the estimate of $\alpha_t$ (posterior mean and 95\% credible intervals).
+Estimates of the the delay mechanism, which is different across different health regions ($\beta_{d,s}$), are shown in Figure \ref{sariRE.fig} (b).

-The delay mechanism is different across different health regions, due to the $\beta_{d,s}$ term, possibly reflecting the fact that delay is likely related to several factors among them the region infrastructure which varies considerably in space.
-Figure \ref{sariRE.fig} (b) presents estimates (posterior means) of the delay evolution time, $\beta_d+\beta_{d,s}$, for each region $s$.
 On average, the mean reporting count decreases with delay (in weeks), however there is considerable variability across the health regions, particularly during the first two weeks.
+This eflects the fact that delay is likely related to several factors such as the region infrastructure which varies considerably in space.}

-There is an overall spatially unstructured ($\delta_s$) variability in the counts.
-Figure \ref{sariRE.fig} (c) shows the posterior mean of $\delta_s$ indicating some variability in the number of SARI reports across the regions.
+{Estimates of the time-delay interaction term $\gamma_{t,d}$ are shown in Figure \ref{sariRE.fig} (c).
+The plots show that the temporal evolution for $d=0$ (no delay) and $d=1$ (1 week delay) is negative in the first quarter of each year, suggesting that possible awareness of the SARI epidemic leading to faster notifications when a case is known.
+Furthermore, Figure \ref{sariRE.fig} (d) shows the estimate of the overall spatial variability term $\psi_s^{IAR}+\psi_s^{ind}$.
+This indicates some variability in the number of SARI reports across the regions, but also similarity in neighbouring regions.
 This is probably reflecting unobserved factors relating to the susceptible population (including population size).
+In order to assess whether spatial correlation was adequately captured, we consider the measure

+This quantities the contribution of the structured random effect $\psi_s^{IAR}$ to the total variance of the spatial effect $\psi_s^{IAR}+\psi_s^{ind}$.
+Values close to zero indicate there is not much spatial correlation while values around 0.5 indicate roughly equal contribution for structured and unstructured spatial effects.
+Higher values (which can be greater than 1 due to possible non-zero correlation between $\psi_s^{IAR}$ and $\psi_s^{ind}$, indicate the structured random effects are capturing most of the variability.
+Figure \ref{fig:R} shows a plots of the posterior distribution of $R$, which is centred at 1, indicating that the $\psi_s^{IAR}$ explains most of the variance with minimal contribution from $\psi_s^{ind}$.
+Had the structured random effect not be capturing spatial correlation adequately, we would expect more contribution from the unstructured effect (which can potentially compensate).}

+{The R code and data for reproducing the dengue and SARI analyses are available on the aforementioned GitHub webpage: \url{https://github.com/lsbastos/Delay}.}